QEMU

 • Ability to create and manage multiple virtual machines

-• Support for 3D graphics and high-performance computing
+• Support for 3D graphics and USB devices

 Installation Guide